MateuszMalowiecki/Bubble-tea-configurator/README.md

 # Bubble-tea-configurator
-Simple configurator of bubble tea written in Pythonk
+Simple configurator of bubble tea written in Python

 # Launching the project:
 First you need to install Python.
 Then you need to install Kivy with the command: